Trump Is Expected To Name Outspoken Critic To Head World Bank

 At the Treasury Department, he has pushed for reforms in how the bank operates, and in December he told a Senate committee that the agency had committed to making "meaningful reforms."

-The naming of Malpass is already generating outrage among some political critics and members of the international development community.
+The naming of Malpass already is generating outrage among some political critics and members of the international development community.

 "David Malpass is a Trump loyalist who has committed economic malpractice on a wide range of topics," said Justin Sandefur, senior fellow at the Center for Global Development.
 "There is no case for Malpass on merit."

-"David Malpass would be a disastrous, toxic choice for World Bank president," said Tony Fratto, who served in the Treasury department under President George W. Bush, on Twitter.
+"David Malpass would be a disastrous, toxic choice for World Bank president," tweeted Tony Fratto, who served in the Treasury Department under President George W. Bush.

 But it's not clear whether the controversy is enough to derail the appointment of Malpass.

-While the World Bank board must approve the president, it traditionally defers to the U.S. over the appointment, and one World Bank official who asked not to be named said it wasn't certain whether member countries have the stomach to oppose the Trump Administration on the issue.
+While the World Bank board must approve the president, it traditionally defers to the U.S. over the appointment, and one World Bank official who asked not to be named said it wasn't certain whether member countries have the stomach to oppose the Trump administration on the issue.

-Though President Trump has often expressed skepticism and even disdain for international institutions, the administration surprised many by supporting a funding increase for the World Bank last year.
+Though President Trump often has expressed skepticism and even disdain for international institutions, the administration surprised many by supporting a funding increase for the World Bank last year.